lovell/sharp/docs/install.md

 * Amazon Linux 2015.03, 2015.09

-To use your own version of libvips instead of the provided binaries, make sure it is at least the version listed under `config.libvips` in the `package.json` file, that it can be located using `pkg-config --modversion vips-cpp`.
+To use your own version of libvips instead of the provided binaries, make sure it is at least the version listed under `config.libvips` in the `package.json` file and that it can be located using `pkg-config --modversion vips-cpp`.

 There are [changes in the C++11 ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html)